ServiceNow Custom Field Mappings

 Custom Fields Sync From ServiceNow to PagerDuty

-Sync a Custom Field Mapping with a Default Value
+Sync a Custom Field Mapping With a Default Value

-How ServiceNow Incident fields Sync with PagerDuty Custom Fields Populated by Event Orchestration
+Sync Fields Populated by Event Orchestration

 Precedence

-TroubleShooting Custom Fields
+Troubleshooting Custom Fields

-Error | Error Message | Cause | Action |
+| Error | Error Message | Cause | Action |

 FIELD_DELETED | The ServiceNow field used for this mapping was deleted in ServiceNow, or is no longer eligible for mapping | The ServiceNow field used for this mapping was deleted in ServiceNow, or is no longer eligible for mapping | - Delete this mapping - Create a new ServiceNow field - Create a custom field mapping for the newly-created ServiceNow field |

-FIELD_TYPE_CHANGED | The ServiceNow field type has changed and is no longer compatible with the current mapping | The ServiceNow field type has changed and is no longer compatible with the PagerDuty custom field type | - Delete this mapping - Create a new ServiceNow field: the field type should be compatible with the PagerDuty custom field type - Create a custom field mapping for the newly-created ServiceNow field |
+FIELD_TYPE_CHANGED | The ServiceNow field type has changed and is no longer compatible with the current mapping | The ServiceNow field type has changed and is no longer compatible with the PagerDuty custom field type | - Delete this mapping - Create a new ServiceNow field with a field type that is compatible with the PagerDuty custom field type - Create a custom field mapping for the newly-created ServiceNow field |

 REFERENCE_FIELD_ERROR | You cannot update reference fields from PagerDuty | - The ServiceNow field was updated to a reference field, but its current sync direction is bidirectional.
-This will result in an error because reference fields can only be synced unidirectionally from ServiceNow to PagerDuty - The ServiceNow field was updated to a reference field, but its current sync direction is PagerDuty to ServiceNow.
-This will result in an error because reference fields can only be synced unidirectionally from ServiceNow to PagerDuty | - Delete this mapping - Create a new custom field mapping with a valid sync direction from ServiceNow to PagerDuty |
+This results in an error because reference fields can only sync unidirectionally from ServiceNow to PagerDuty. - The ServiceNow field was updated to a reference field, but its current sync direction is PagerDuty to ServiceNow.
+This results in an error because reference fields can only sync unidirectionally from ServiceNow to PagerDuty. | - Delete this mapping - Create a new custom field mapping with a valid sync direction from ServiceNow to PagerDuty |

 DEPENDENT_FIELD_ERROR | You cannot update choices with a dependent field from PagerDuty | - The ServiceNow field was updated to a dependent field, but its current sync direction is bidirectional.
-This will result in an error because dependent fields can only be synced unidirectionally from ServiceNow to PagerDuty - The ServiceNow field was updated to a dependent field, but its current sync direction is PagerDuty to ServiceNow.
-This will result in an error because dependent fields can only be synced unidirectionally from ServiceNow to PagerDuty | - Delete this mapping - Create a new custom field mapping with a valid sync direction from ServiceNow to PagerDuty |
+This results in an error because dependent fields can only sync unidirectionally from ServiceNow to PagerDuty. - The ServiceNow field was updated to a dependent field, but its current sync direction is PagerDuty to ServiceNow.
+This results in an error because dependent fields can only sync unidirectionally from ServiceNow to PagerDuty. | - Delete this mapping - Create a new custom field mapping with a valid sync direction from ServiceNow to PagerDuty |

 READONLY_FIELD_ERROR | You cannot update read-only fields from PagerDuty | - The ServiceNow field was updated to a read-only field, but its current sync direction is bidirectional.
-This will result in an error because read-only fields can only be synced unidirectionally from ServiceNow to PagerDuty - The ServiceNow field was updated to a read-only field, but its current sync direction is PagerDuty to ServiceNow.
-This will result in an error because read-only fields can only be synced unidirectionally from ServiceNow to PagerDuty | - Delete this mapping - Create a new custom field mapping with a valid sync direction from ServiceNow to PagerDuty |
+This results in an error because read-only fields can only sync unidirectionally from ServiceNow to PagerDuty. - The ServiceNow field was updated to a read-only field, but its current sync direction is PagerDuty to ServiceNow.
+This results in an error because read-only fields can only sync unidirectionally from ServiceNow to PagerDuty. | - Delete this mapping - Create a new custom field mapping with a valid sync direction from ServiceNow to PagerDuty |

-PD_FIELD_DISABLED | The PagerDuty field used for this mapping is disabled in PagerDuty | The PagerDuty field used for this mapping is disabled in PagerDuty | - Reenable the custom field in The PagerDuty - Reenable the custom field mapping in ServiceNow |
+PD_FIELD_DISABLED | The PagerDuty field used for this mapping is disabled in PagerDuty | The PagerDuty field used for this mapping is disabled in PagerDuty | - Re-enable the custom field in PagerDuty - Re-enable the custom field mapping in ServiceNow |

-PD_FIELD_DELETED | The PagerDuty field used for this mapping was deleted in PagerDuty | The PagerDuty field used for this mapping was deleted in PagerDuty | - Delete this mapping Create a new custom field in PagerDuty - Create a custom field mapping for the newly-created PagerDuty field |
+PD_FIELD_DELETED | The PagerDuty field used for this mapping was deleted in PagerDuty | The PagerDuty field used for this mapping was deleted in PagerDuty | - Delete this mapping - Create a new custom field in PagerDuty - Create a custom field mapping for the newly-created PagerDuty field |

 Examples: